Offline and Outlook filters and templates

 The following table lists the new query types used for filters and filter templates.

-Defines a filter template applied to new users for synchronization with Dynamics CRM for Outlook.
+Defines a filter template applied to new users for synchronization with Dynamics 365 for Outlook.

-Defines a filter template applied to new users for synchronization with Microsoft Dynamics CRM for Microsoft Office Outlook with Offline Access.
+Defines a filter template applied to new users for synchronization with Microsoft Dynamics 365 for Microsoft Office Outlook with Offline Access.

 Default filter templates are automatically instantiated to the UserQuery entity for each user when the synchronization subscription is created.
 When synchronization to Microsoft Outlook or to the offline database is initiated, the filters for that user are collected and used to filter the collections of entries and attributes that are being synchronized.
 If multiple filters are specified for a particular entity, the resulting set of entries will be a union of results of individual filters.